34 Most Common SoapUI Interview Questions and Answers

 Q #26.
 Can the custom code be added to SoapUI?
 If yes, what can be added?

 Q #28.
-How to save the responses received?
+How do I save the responses received?

 Ans.
 The response values can be saved by clicking on the required request and choosing the “Dump file” location in its properties.

 Q #29.
-What are the properties available in SoapUI?
+What properties are available in SoapUI?

-In SoapUI, there are three levels of properties available.
-They are,
+There are three levels of properties available in SoapUI.
+They are:

-These properties are added several times based on our needs and they can be utilized at any test suites, test cases or test steps that belong to the current project.
+These properties are added several times based on our needs and can be utilized in any test suite, test cases or test steps that belong to the current project.

-The tester can add his own properties with relevant information under the test suites.
-These properties are available for the corresponding test suite only.
+The tester can add their own properties with relevant information under the test suites.
+These properties are only available for the corresponding test suite.

-Test case Level Properties: If the tester needs to store their test data within the test cases they can create their own properties inside the test case.
-So these properties can be accessed within the respective test cases.
+Test case Level Properties: If the tester needs to store their test data within the test cases, they can create their own properties inside the test case.
+This allows these properties to be accessed within the respective test cases.

 Q #30.
 Explain the procedure to parameterize the endpoint in SoapUI?